soyvillareal/Beautiful-portfolio/README.md

 ## Usage Instructions

-- Open the project folder and Navigate to `/src/scenes/`.
+- Open the project folder and navigate to `/src/scenes/`.
 You will find everything you need to customize the website, editing the different components.
 - Template I used for my abstract [here](https://docs.google.com/document/d/1cW-1K1wPkFu92MdI9p5uFblIGmrTZSzt)

 ### Show your support